9 Tips For Reigniting Passion For Your Nursing Career

 Doing research is work, but it can have the advantage of helping you reconnect with the exciting challenges of nursing work.

-Talk with your supervisor and brainstorm ideas for important challenges faced by your unit.
+Talk to your supervisor and brainstorm ideas for important challenges faced by your unit.
 Is there a new piece of equipment or organizational initiative that you can help with or provide an in-service about?

 Getting involved shows that you’re a leader and team player.